iburaksag/Net7-Angular17-ProductManagement/README.md

 - **Clean Architecture**: Project structured according to Clean Architecture principles for maintainability and scalability.
 - **Generic Repository Pattern**: Utilizes the Generic Repository Pattern for consistent data access across different domains.
 - **Minimal API**: Developed with Minimal API, a lightweight approach for building APIs with minimal ceremony.
 - **MongoDB Integration**: Stores data in a MongoDB NoSQL database for efficient and scalable data storage.
-MongoDB.Driver is used to connect project to MongoDB Cluster.
+MongoDB.Driver is used to connect the project to the MongoDB Cluster.
+- **Angular 17 UI**: The client-side of the application is developed with Angular 17, providing a modern and responsive user interface.

 ## Technologies Used